ellingsvee/JutulGPT/README.md

 ```

 ## Known issues
-- In the `check_code` function, the generated code is modified for reducing runtime and avoiding softlocks.
+- In the `check_code` function, the generated code is modified by the `shorter_simulations` for reducing runtime and avoiding softlocks.
 However, the current code is not perfect, and should be improved.
 - Strange to separate the static settings from the runnable config.
 All should eventually be included in the runnable configuration.

 ## Potential improvements